purecloudlabs/fixtable-ember/README.md

 ### Running

 * `ember server`
-* Visit the dummy test app at http://localhost:4200.
+* Visit the dummy test app at http://localhost:4200/fixtable-ember/.
+The trailing slash seems to be required.

 ### Running Tests